6 Thanksgiving Rules To Live By

 This may just be a fan-made video, but we'll take a Black Keys video however we can get it.
 Prep school girls participate in rebellious after school activities in the latest off the El Camino album.

 Long gone are the days of stiff, wrinkled chinos.
 Modern pants are cut from a different (better) cloth, and Jack Archer's Jetsetter Tech Pants are a prime example.
-Crafted from premium Rebound fabric sourced from Japan, they're stretchy, wrinkle-free, anti-odor, and stain-resistant, making them great for travel.
+Crafted from premium Rebound fabric sourced from Japan, they're stretchy, wrinkle-free, anti-odor, and stain-resistant, making them great for travel, able to stretch and recover so they never warp or sag.
 The fit provides room where it's needed but is slim where it's not, and is enhanced by a diamond-shaped gusset that prevents tightness in the crotch and the curved-waist design that provides a lift to the backside.
 Built with premium stitching, they also feature a zippered coin pocket and hidden reflective tape that's only revealed when they're cuffed.
-Now available in two cuts: the original, best-selling Slim Fit and the new Straight Fit, which offer a roomier fit from the knee down.
+Available in Slim or Straight Fits, they're now in four new, limited-time colors: Bering Sea, True White, Bourbon Brown, and True Black.

 Presented by Jack Archer.

-Presented by Velocity.
+Presented by Robert Talbott.

 Travis Pastrana and the Nitro Circus crew failing like professionals.